pyryk/reittiopas-travel-times/README.md

 # Prerequisites / Installation
 1. [python](http://www.python.org).
 Developed and tested with Python 3.4, earlier versions *may* also work.
 2. [pip](https://pip.pypa.io/).
 Bundled with the installation of the more recent versions of python.
 3. Python module dependencies.
-Install by running `pip install -r requirements` in the project directory.
+Install by running `pip install -r requirements.txt` in the project directory.

 ## Usage
 1. Copy/rename `config.local.json.sample` to `config.local.json`.
 Input your [reittiopas credentials](http://developer.reittiopas.fi/pages/en/account-request.php) there.